facebookexperimental/MIRAI/documentation/DeveloperGuide.md

         "cwd": "${workspaceFolder}",
     },
 ```

+Note that VSCode runs cargo to build mirai (if necessary) and gets the location of the binary from cargo.
+When
+actually debugging, however, it runs the binary directly, so it is necessary to set DYLD_LIBRARY_PATH.
+VSCode config
+files don't support things like `$(rustc --print sysroot)`, hence the more brittle expression above.

+## Debugging rustc

 Since Mirai makes use of a private and unstable API with sparse documentation, it can be very helpful to debug
 Mirai while seeing the actual rustc sources in the debugger.
 By default, this does not happen.
 To make it happen, see